MEDVi Reviews 2026: Cost, Complaints & Legit Check

 Step 1: Complete Online Health Assessment (5-10 minutes)

-This assessment determines your eligibility for GLP-1 treatment.
+You'll answer questions about your current weight, medical history, medications, weight loss goals, and previous weight loss attempts.
+This determines your eligibility for GLP-1 treatment.
 There's no commitment or payment required at this stage.
 Note: MEDVi's terms state that the assessment itself doesn't create a doctor-patient relationship.

 Step 2: Provider Review (Timeline Varies)